New spa to open in Mount Pleasant; Charleston cosmetics shop relocating; book sale reshaped

 Bluemercury will move Sept.
 4 to 278 King St. from its current shop to the south at 255 King.

-The new location will triple the shop's retail space and feature its new Conscious Beauty Program.
+The new 2,821-square-foot location will triple the shop's retail space and feature its new Conscious Beauty Program.

 To celebrate the move and the brand's 21st anniversary, special promotions will be offered throughout the month of September.